-Service-learning (S-L) is a key component of our school’s reaccreditation proposal.
+Service-learning is a key component of our school’s reaccreditation proposal.
 As pedagogy, it can reinforce any course’s adherence to Chaminade’s mission.
-Extensive research “proves” that well-implemented S-L is highly effective in promoting student learning outcomes.
+Extensive research “proves” that well-implemented service-learning is highly effective in promoting student learning outcomes.

 Incorporating Service-Learning into Your Course

 Incorporating service-learning into your syllabi can be easy.
-The S-L Office invited faculty to “get their feet wet” by experimenting with new integrations of S-L in their classes.
+The Service-Learning Office invited faculty to “get their feet wet” by experimenting with new integrations of service-learning in their classes.

 Supporting Our Service-Learning Students